 According to data from Statista in 2019, China provided 28.7% of total global manufacturing output, with the United States being in the second position with 16.8%, making China the largest manufacturing industry.
 If you are also sourcing your products from China, it is essential for your business to ensure that products imported from China comply with high-quality standards.

-Product quality inspection should focus on examining the manufacturing processes and specifications that the required product needs to undergo to maintain quality.
+Product quality inspection should focus on examining the manufacturing processes that the required product needs to undergo and specifications that it needs to fulfill to maintain quality.
 Quality inspections help you eliminate the risk of importing the bulk of faulty or low-quality products.